HorizonHnk/React-Vite-Tailwind-CSS-4.0-Setup/README.md

 This comprehensive guide demonstrates how to install **React JSX** + **Vite** with **Tailwind CSS 4.0** (June 2025+).

+> **Complete Coverage:**
+> - ⚡ **Prerequisites & Setup**: Node.js installation and VS Code integration
+> - 🏗️ **Step-by-Step Installation**: From project creation to configuration
+> - 🎨 **Visual Examples**: Working code samples and expected results
+> - ✅ **Testing & Verification**: How to confirm everything works
+> - 🚀 **Production Deployment**: Netlify hosting with live demo
+> - 📞 **Resources & Support**: GitHub repo, email, and YouTube tutorials

 > **Why this stack?**
 > - **React**: Popular JavaScript library for building user interfaces
 > - **Vite**: Fast build tool and development server
 > - **Tailwind CSS 4.0**: Latest utility-first CSS framework with improved performance

-Follow these steps to set up a modern React development environment with the latest Tailwind CSS version.
+Follow this complete guide to set up a modern React development environment with the latest Tailwind CSS version, test it thoroughly, and deploy it to production.

 ---